JoaohenriqueLopes080/JoaohenriqueLopes080/README.md

 <p align="center">I ❤️ solve great challenges using tech. <br><br> I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
 Today, I'm a <strong>Student looking for a Internship</strong> focused on web development.</p>&nbsp;

+<P align="center">Student graduating from High School and a Technical Computer Course, with a solid foundation in web and systems development.
+Starting a course in Computer Networks at UFSM.
+Experience as a Web Developer, focusing on Full-Stack skills</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=JoaohenriqueLopes080&theme=radical&mode=weekly" />
  </div>